diffblue/cbmc/doc/architectural/compilation-and-development.md

 the makefile.
 The simple case is when there isn't a file called `chain.sh`.
-Then you can directly run `test.pl` on a single test folder with the following command from the module directory (note that it is recommended to use absolute paths as it avoids many issues):
+Then you can directly run `test.pl` on a single test folder with the following command from the module directory (note that it is recommended to use absolute paths as it avoids many issues, e.g. the path to the binary should be relative to `<test-folder>`):

     <absolute-path-to-test.pl> -p -c <absolute-path-to-binary> <test-folder>